 The ACLU has obtained public records that document at least 43 police departments in 18 states using StingRay equipment.

 During that same hearing in September, Houston police officer James Taylor gave contradictory testimony that HPD’s criminal investigative efforts have been hampered or rendered ineffective by its having to obtain a search warrant to acquire cellphone location data from cellphone companies, which he called “non-constitutionally protected data.”
 Currently the most common way the cellphone location data is obtained by law enforcement is through requests to network providers.

-But his testimony appears as a pre-emptive argument to push back against plans for legislation to limit cops’ access to cellphone metadata in the coming legislative session, since state law doesn’t require a warrant to collect this type of data currently.
-Bill Exley, a prosecutor with Harris County District Attorney’s Office, backed up Taylor during the hearing.
+But his testimony appears as a preemptive argument to push back against plans for legislation to limit cops’ access to cellphone metadata in the coming legislative session, since state law doesn’t require a warrant to collect this type of data currently.
+Bill Exley, a prosecutor with the Harris County District Attorney’s Office, backed up Taylor during the hearing.

-In spite of Stingray’s scooping up of extra data, in the absence of legislation, it’s not clear that if police are not required to seek a warrant to obtain the data from a cellphone company, that they would nonetheless need one before deploying a device which can gather the data directly.
+In spite of StingRay’s scooping up of extra data, in the absence of legislation, it’s not clear that if police are not required to seek a warrant to obtain the data from a cellphone company that they would nonetheless need one before deploying a device which can gather the data directly.